Subscribe!

 Donut Wall

 The football field donut wall is going to be the biggest hit of your party.
 Doubling as dessert and décor, the donut wall is not only delicious but your guests will be instagramming and boomeranging with it all night!
 A basic peg board from Home Depot, wooden pegs, spray paint, white numbers and tape.
-Start with hunter green spray paint.nbsp; After drying, use thin tape and letter stickers from Michaels to make it look like the field.
-To bring some extra KC flair we used a Kansas City staple, Donutology and they customized some x amp; o donuts.nbsp;
+Start with hunter green spray paint.
+After drying, use thin tape and letter stickers from Michaels to make it look like the field.
+To bring some extra KC flair we used a Kansas City staple, Donutology and they customized some x amp; o donuts.

 IMG_7097.JPG